joakimk/pipeline/README.md

 ![how it looks](http://cl.ly/image/3t021A0n2d25/Screen%20Shot%202014-02-16%20at%201.10.25%20PM.png)

+The names links to the `status_url` passed in when reporting builds.
+At barsoom we pass in a link to the jenkins build result console.
+This way we can easily get to any build result of any recent revision.

 ## Work in progress

 Right now it can show build status, link to build results and github.